briankegerreis/covid-model/README.md

  - b is the fraction of the population that we can vaccinate with the available doses
  - v is the  "vaccination time", i.e. cumulative fraction of the population that has to be infected  before the intervention is made
  - w indicates which categories of individuals you can vaccinate (1: only susceptibles S, 2: susceptible, recovered or infected SIR)
- - pE is the efficacy of the vaccin
+ - pE is the efficacy of the vaccine
  - o is the strategy,  1: Uniform, 2: Neighbor, 3: Among popular, 4: Most popular